 This figure is set to rise.
 Between 2005 and 2015 there was a 23% increase in the number of people living alone in the 45 to 64 age group according to the Office of National Statistics.
 This is due to the increased birth rate in the 1960s and a higher proportion of these babyboomers have divorced or remained single.
 Some of my single friends have already described the loneliness that surfaces sometimes – for instance when they’re ill – and the realisation that no-one might notice, for a few days at least, if they died.

 We might snigger about being eligible for an over-50s club but there are obvious benefits gained from creating social networks through mutual interests.
 In the last few years I’ve joined a gardening club and I’m active in our area’s quite new (and hopefully ironic) Women’s Institute.
 Now, for the first time in London, I meet someone I know in the street almost every time I leave the house.
 When you start to engage with the community the rewards are not just about making new friends.
 There are several Grand Dames among the gardeners who, despite being the wrong side of 80, throw themselves into every community activity and remain incredibly vital and alive.
 If old age is best navigated with an active body and mind they seem to have found the secret.

-It might just be the wine talking but I have had more than one conversation about the idea of forming a ‘community’ of old biddies who can buy or rent a big house in the country and club together to spread the cost of Netflix, carers and mobile hairdressing.
+It might just be the wine talking but I’ve had more than one conversation with girlfriends about the idea of forming a ‘community’ of old biddies.
+We could pool resources, buy or rent a big house in the country and spread the cost of Netflix, carers and mobile hairdressing.
 It’s a business model already established in the concept of retirement villages but the idea of a DIY version where you get to choose your companions is very appealing.
 The concept lies somewhere between ‘Friends’ and ‘The Golden Girls’.
 Of course negotiating what happens when one of the gang deteriorates or shows signs of dementia needs to be considered but it’s got to be a lot more fun than being on your own.